anjrueosman/anjrueosman/README.md

 - 👋 Hi, I’m @anjrueosman
 - 👀 I’m interested in data science and machine learning!
-- 🌱 I’m currently learning how to work with python data science libraries to clean and visualize data.
-Once I'm comfortable with that, I'm going to delve into machine learning.
-- 💞️ I’m looking to collaborate on any entry level data analysis work.
+- 🌱 I’m currently working for Metro Transit as a Data Analyst and I'm interested in learning more about how we can use data to improve operations of a local transit authority.

 <!---
 anjrueosman/anjrueosman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.